-Henry Francis du Pont (1880–1969), the only son of Henry Algernon and Pauline du Pont, was born at Winterthur and, in his words, "always loved everything connected with it."
-A member of Delaware's industrialist du Pont family, he studied at New England's Groton School and later attended Harvard from 1899 to 1903.
-In 1901 he began taking courses at Bussey Institution, Harvard's college of practical agriculture and horticulture, and took his first trip abroad.
+Henry Francis du Pont (1880–1969) was born at Winterthur and, in his words, “always loved everything connected with it.”
+A member of Delaware’s industrialist du Pont family, he studied at Bussey Institution, Harvard’s college of practical agriculture and horticulture, then spent the rest of his life managing the estate and its farm, perfecting his gardens, amassing one of the most significant collections of historic and decorative objects in the world, and, finally, creating a museum.

-In 1906 du Pont's father was elected to the United States Senate.
-Soon, he ceded responsibility of supervising the Winterthur Garden to his son.
-H. F. du Pont developed and improved the formal garden areas near the house and created the March Bank, the first area of the garden with a naturalistic, or “wild,” design.
-During these years before World War I, du Pont traveled extensively to study the great gardens of Europe.
+In1906, du Pont assumed responsibility for supervising the Winterthur Garden from his father.
+Du Pont developed and improved the formal garden areas near the house and created the March Bank, the first area of the garden with a naturalistic design.
+In the years before World War I, he traveled extensively to study the great gardens of Europe.

-H. F. du Pont assumed responsibility for managing the Winterthur estate in 1914, developing Winterthur's farmland and raising a prizewinning herd of Holstein-Friesian cows.
-By 1925 Winterthur had its own turkey, chicken, sheep, pig, and dairy farms as well as vegetable and flower gardens, greenhouses, a sawmill, a railroad station, and a post office.
-At Winterthur’s height in the late 1920s, the property encompassed more than 2,500 acres.
-More than 250 workers attended to the garden and livestock.
+Du Pont took over management of the entire estate in 1914, developing Winterthur’s farmland and raising a prize-winning herd of Holstein-Friesian cows.
+By 1925, Winterthur encompassed turkey, chicken, sheep, hog, and dairy farms, as well as vegetable and flower gardens, greenhouses, a sawmill, a railroad station, and a post office.
+At Winterthur’s height, the property exceeded 2,500 acres.
+More than 250 workers tended the property and livestock.
+In addition to managing the farms, du Pont continued designing new areas and perfecting the Winterthur garden throughout his life.

-Until his death in 1969, du Pont divided his time among his homes at Winterthur; Southampton, Long Island; Boca Grande, Florida; and an apartment in New York City.
+Until his death in 1969, du Pont divided his time among other homes in Southampton, Long Island; Boca Grande, Florida; and New York City.
+It was Winterthur, however, that he called home—the place where he lived with his wife, Ruth, and two daughters—and it became the center of his work.